Chilling audio reveals last moments of San Diego airplane crash: 'Climb immediately'

 "You appear to be descending again, sir," the air traffic controller then said.

 The audio was obtained by KUSI News in California, and appears to match audio circulating on YouTube.
-The FAA could not comment on the validity of the audio on Youtube when contacted by Fox News, and noted the NTSB will releases it at a later date.
+The FAA could not comment on the validity of the audio on YouTube when contacted by Fox News, and noted the NTSB will release it at a later date.

-The twin-engine Cessna was headed to San Diego from Yuma, Arizona, but ultimately crashed into a Santee neighborhood, killing Das.
-A UPS truck was also hit by the plane, killing the driver, UPS confirmed.
+The twin-engine Cessna was headed to San Diego from Yuma, Arizona, but ultimately crashed into a Santee neighborhood, killing Das and a UPS truck driver that was hit by the plane.

 A certified flight instructor believes that Das was disoriented before the crash, saying track logs show the plane erratically descended and ascended before crashing.